dr-joe-wirth/primerForge/paper/paper.md

 # Summary
-In both molecular epidemiology and microbial ecology, it is useful to be able to categorize specific strains of microorganisms in either an ingroup or an outgroup in a given population.
+In both molecular epidemiology and microbial ecology, it is useful to be able to categorize specific strains of microorganisms in either an ingroup or an outgroup in a given population, e.g. to distinguish a pathogenic strain of interest from its non-virulent relatives.
+An "ingroup" refers to a group of microbes that are the primary focus of study or interest.
+Conversely, an "outgroup" consists of microbes that are closely-related to, but have evolved separately from, the ingroup.
 While whole genome sequencing and downstream phylogenetic analyses can be employed to do this, these techniques are often slow and can be resource intensive.
 Additionally, the laboratory would have to sequence the whole genome to use these tools to determine whether or not a new